-What Exactly is the Difference Between Dental Bridges vs. Implants?
+What Exactly is the Difference Between Dental Bridges vs. Dental Implants?

 Dental bridges attach to the existing healthy teeth to create a bridge across the gapped area.
 In some cases, the surrounding teeth around the gap may be shaved down to accommodate the bridge so they can be attached to the top of the teeth, and then a dental crown is placed over each tooth to support the dental bridge.